 Why it's done

-Your heart's natural pacemaker — the sinus node — produces electrical impulses that prompt your heart to beat.
+The heart's natural pacemaker — the sinus node — produces electrical signals that prompt your heart to beat.

 How your heart beats